KDE/kitinerary/README.md

 #### Examples

-Anything attached to an email send by "booking@example-operator.com".
+Anything attached to an email sent by "booking@example-operator.com".
 The field matched against here is the `From` header of the MIME message.

 ```json